Steffen-Svenningsen/Steffen-Svenningsen/README.md

 ## ✨ Fun Fact

 Did you know?
 I've played high-level football my entire youth, lost the joy for it and now I exercise with a smaller yellow ball, playing tennis in my sparetime.
+Also, I'm still kicking the football some times.
+Can't entirely put it on the shelf.

 ---